Maras59/creative-project-2/README.md

 # Breaking Bad Character Info Site
-All the inforamtion is pulled from the breaking bad API
+All the information is pulled from the breaking bad API